michaaz/getting_data_coursera/README.md

 # Details about the script

 ## Preparation
-The script schould be in the same directory as the folder wkith the original dataset *UCI HAR Datase*.
+The current working directory should conatin the folder with the original dataset *UCI HAR Datase*.

 ## Data merging
 From the *test* folder the script reads the data from the *X_test.txt* and *y_test.txt* and similarly from the train folder the data in *X_train.txt* and *y_train.txt*.
 Then the train and test datasets are merged together to create one dataframe.
 Also the records of the subject used at each window are merged from the *subject_test.txt* and *subject_train.txt* files.